clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-install.rst

    Figure 5: :guilabel:`Choose Action`

-   By choosing :guilabel:`Install`, the installer setup process will continue to the next menu screen.

-   The :guilabel:`Repair` menu option will run the :command:`swupd --fix` command to correct any issues found with the system software that has been installed and correct any issues found by overwriting the incorrect file content, adding missing files, fixing permissions and any additional changes required to return the file to it's original content and permissions.

-   The :guilabel:`Shell` menu item opens a terminal session on your system as the root user and you will be able to manage your system from this console.
-When you are finished, type :command:`exit` to return to the ``Choose Action`` menu.

-   The :guilabel:`Exit` menu option terminates the installation process and the system will shut down.

 #.
+Select the :menuselection:`Choose action --> Install` menu item to continue
+   the installation process.

+   The :menuselection:`Choose action --> Repair` menu option will run the :command:`swupd --fix` command to correct any issues found with the system software that has already been installed on your system and correct any issues found by overwriting the incorrect file content, adding missing files, fixing permissions and any additional changes required to return the file to it's original content and permissions.

+   The :menuselection:`Choose action --> Shell` menu item opens a terminal session on your system as the root user and you will be able to manage your system from this console.
+When you are finished, type :command:`exit` to return to the :guilabel:`Choose Action` menu.

+   The :menuselection:`Choose action --> Exit` menu option terminates the |CL|
+   installation process and the system will shut down.

-You will be prompted to join the ``Stability Enhancement Program`` as shown
+#.
+You will be prompted to join the :guilabel:`Stability Enhancement Program` as shown
    in figure 6.
-Press the :kbd:`Spacebar` or :kbd:`Enter` key while the cursor is in the :guilabel:`[ ]  Yes.` field to enable this functionality and then select the :guilabel:`< Next >` field to advance to the next menu item.
+Press the :kbd:`Spacebar` or :kbd:`Enter` key while the cursor is in the :guilabel:`[ ]  Yes.` field to enable this functionality and then select the :guilabel:`< Next >` button to advance to the next menu item.

    .. figure:: figures/cmi3of6.png
       :scale: 50 %